-This Graduate Student Handbook is designed to acquaint each HMT graduate student with the procedures and the details of the degree programs and those aspects of the Graduate School and Auburn University which influence graduate student life.
-It is the responsibility of the graduate student to read this document as well as documents on the Auburn University Graduate School web pages and to abide by the policies and requirements of the Hospitality Management Program, the Department of Nutrition, Dietetics, and Hospitality Management and Auburn University.
-Recognize that in the event of a discrepancy(ies) between policies stated in this Graduate Student Handbook and policies stated by the Graduate School, Graduate School policies take precedent.
+This Graduate Student Handbook is designed to acquaint each HOSP graduate student with the procedures and the details of the degree programs.
+It is the responsibility of the graduate student to read this document as well as information on the Auburn University Graduate School web pages and to abide by the policies and requirements of the School of Hospitality Management and Auburn University.
+Recognize that in the event of a discrepancy(ies) between policies stated in this HOSP Graduate Student Handbook and policies stated by the Graduate School, Graduate School policies take precedent.
 Review the Graduate School web pages each semester to learn new policies and policy changes.